-While most of the articles I read strongly suggest that the President misused the passage in question and was guilty of “proof texting,” there has been little discussion of what Jesus actually meant when he said “for unto whom much is given, much shall be required.”
+While many commentators suggested the President misused the passage in question and was guilty of “proof texting,” there has been little discussion of what Jesus actually meant when he said “For unto whom much is given, much shall be required.”
 There is a good reason for this.
 Luke 12:48 comes at the end of a very difficult passage.
 Let’s take a look at this verse in its original context.

 This passage comes at the end of a larger section that includes Luke 12:35-48.
 This section includes two parables, a question and an answer.
 The first parable (verses 35-40) describes servants who are prepared for the return of their master, who have answered the call to “Be dressed ready for service and keep your lamps burning.”
 They will be greatly rewarded when the master returns.

-In the second parable Jesus describes a faithful and wise manager who is greatly rewarded for his service in the master’s absence.
+Jesus describes a faithful, wise manager who is greatly rewarded for his service in the master’s absence.
 Jesus uses the Greek word oikonomos (from which we get the work economics), which means manager, or more literally, steward.
 This word was used for a trusted slave commissioned with the responsibility of the oversight of the household.
 It was also used as a synonym for Christian leaders, pastors, and apostles in the church.

 In the second half of this parable, the faithful service of the wise manager is contrasted with a wicked manager who abuses his power and is severely punished upon the return of the master.

 Regarding this passage John Calvin writes in his Harmony of the Gospels: